 As I write this blog post, I am travelling from a Round Square International Conference hosted by Ashbury College in Ottawa, Ontario, to a National Coalition of Girls’ Schools Board of Trustees’ meeting and Educating Girls’ Symposium in Cleveland,

 This past Thursday, Reverend Andrew Federle led our Easter Service at St. Clement’s Church.
-At the end of his homily, he advised us that St.
+At the end of his homily, he advised us that St. Clement’s Church will be hosting a series in May reflecting on women’s voices and their place in ministry.

 The power to voice one’s opinion is vital; however, we must not underestimate the power of listening and hearing others as well.